 I never finished this piece but alas I had it in draft for over a year.
 I wrote it after the election win for now, President, Barack Obama.
 So much has happened since then, the passing of Eartha Kitt, Pres Obama taking office, more recession, death of a king: Michael Jackson to say the least...
 I will continue this in Part 2 at a later date)

-At The Opera - The post At The Opera appeared first on Advanced Style.
+Palermo Nights - The post Palermo Nights appeared first on Advanced Style.